bfonta/DarkMatter/README.md

 *This package is part of an internship at Swinburne University of Technology, Melbourne.*

-*Please contact me at bfontanasantosalves@swin.edu.au.*
+*You may contact me at bfontanasantosalves@swin.edu.au.*